Sujeev-Uthayakumar/sofe3650-final-project/Iteration 1/Iteration1.md

 - [Iteration 1: Establishing an Overall System Structure](#Iteration-1:-Establishing-an-Overall-System-Structure)
 - [Step 2: Establish Iteration Goal by Selecting Drivers](#Step-2:-Establish-Iteration-Goal-by-Selecting-Drivers)
 - [Step 3: Choose One or More Element to Refine](#Step-3:-Choose-One-or-More-Element-to-Refine)
-- [Step 4: Choose one or more design concepts that satisfy the selected drivers]
+- [Step 4: Choose One or More Design Concepts That satisfy The Selected Drivers]
-- [Step 5: Instantiate Architecture elements, allocate responsibilities, and define interfaces]
+- [Step 5: Instantiate Architecture Elements, Allocate Responsibilities, and Define Interfaces]
 - [Step 6: Sketch views and record design decisions ]
 - [Step 7: Perform analysis of current design and review iteration]